aichemy-hub/docs/nmr-facility/update-nomad-client.rst

 To update the NOMAD client software, we need to download the new `.zip` file from GitHub, replace the existing code with it, then restart the client.

-The process is similar to the process for [installing the NOMAD client](https://github.com/aichemy-hub/docs/blob/master/nmr-facility/installing-nomad-client.rst), but shorter.
+The process is similar to the process for installing the NOMAD client(https://github.com/aichemy-hub/docs/blob/master/nmr-facility/installing-nomad-client.rst), but shorter.

 First, we need use port forwarding to access the internet.

 Create an internet connection by creating an SSH tunnel to ``serv-10`` through which we can gain temporary internet access.

-To create the tunnel, run:

 .. code-block:: bash